 You can watch recordings of all of the conference sessions here:

-The Online Conference team are: Claire Hart, Kristen Acquaviva, Justine Arena, Roy Bicknell, Carl Dowse, Michelle Hunter, Christina Rebuffet-Broadus, Charles Rei, Mercedes Viola and Andi White.
+The Online Conference team are: Claire Hart, Kristen Acquaviva, Justine Arena, Roy Bicknell, Carl Dowse, Michelle Hunter, Christina Rebuffet-Broadus, Charles Rei, Pete Rutherford, Mercedes Viola and Andi White.

 |Evan Frendo is a freelance trainer, teacher trainer and author based in Berlin.
 A frequent speaker at conferences, he also travels regularly in Europe and Asia to run courses or to work as a consultant.
 He has considerable experience in the writing of company in-house training materials, and has built up several industry-specific corpora which he uses to inform his work.
 He has also published nearly twenty textbooks with mainstream publishers.
 His latest, How to Write Company In-House Material, is to be published by ELT Teacher 2 Writer in June 2013.
 For more details please visit his blog, English for the Workplace. |